hu0810/apisix-poc/README.md

 - Provides a minimal service to generate routes dynamically using templates.
 - Serves as a starting point for experimenting with APISIX in a local Docker setup.

+## Subscription Logic

+The Spring Boot service subscribes routes on demand.
+Template records are stored in MariaDB:

+1. `route_templates` &ndash; holds JSON snippets for the APISIX route, related plugins and persona specific `vars` conditions.
+2. `upstream_templates` &ndash; describes upstream objects that can be rendered with variables.
+3. `api_definitions` &ndash; maps an API name to a pair of templates.

+`/apisix/subscribe` accepts a payload with `userName`, `personaType`, `apiKey`, requested API names and optional `extraParams`.
+For each API the service:

+1. Loads the corresponding templates.
+2. Renders the upstream template (one or many if `multi_upstreams` is provided) and ensures the upstream exists via the Admin API.
+3. Renders `vars_template` and `plugin_template`.
+4. Builds a route object, sends it to APISIX and stores a subscription record.

+`extraParams.multi_upstreams` allows defining additional upstreams and routing rules for the `multiple-upstream-plugin`.
+Each item may specify a `match` value for the `http_model` header, an optional `api_key` header to inject and custom upstream settings.

+### Notes

+- Missing template variables cause validation errors when subscribing.
+- The optional `limit-count` plugin requires both `count` and `time_window` in `extraParams`.
+- Upstream templates that use `{{nodes_json}}` need a non-empty `nodes` array in `extraParams`.

+## Adding a New API Definition

+1. **Create a route template** – insert a row into `route_templates` with a unique `code` and provide JSON for `route_template`, `plugin_template` and `vars_template`.
+2. **Create an upstream template** – insert a row into `upstream_templates` with a unique `code` and the upstream JSON.
+3. **Register the API** – insert into `api_definitions` with the API name, URI, service name and the two template codes.
+4. **Restart the service** so the new templates are loaded.

+After these steps, clients can include the new API name in the `apis` list when posting to `/apisix/subscribe`.